CREATIVE WORK IS OUR 11-week SIGNATURE program that teaches you to build a productive AND

 You must try and survive in a world in which, according to statistics, most artists are living with at least 30% less than what they need.
 Despite this, you have to stay focused and be productive.

-Plus, to get your work into the world you’ve probably got to get past gatekeepers (publishers, curators, producers, granting bodies, etc.).
+Plus, to get your work into the world you’ve probably got to get past gatekeepers (publishers, curators, producers, agents, granting bodies, etc.).
 But even that isn’t enough nowadays—or it might not even be a model that works for you in the first place.

 So, you also need to know how to hang out your shingle in our 21st Century digital-dominated world and connect with your people in a way that doesn’t feel icky—that feels less like “self promotion” and more like sharing your work in a way that is an extension of your creative practice.